walkerdb/BSO_data/readme.md

 wikipedia link
 ```

-There is such composer data for the vast majority of performances, however there are still a number of composers remaining unidentified.
+There is such composer data for the vast majority of performances, however there are still a relatively long tail of less-popular composers who remain unidentified.

 I've additionally added a unique "performance id" to each set of pieces performed together in a given day.